-Whether you’re just starting out, are growing or are more established, our team will provide you with the support you need tailored to your stage of your business’ lifecycle.
-Our clients includes film, music and TV production companies, agents, actors, presenters, directors, writers and technicians.
+Whether you’re just starting out, are growing or are more established, our accountancy and tax team will provide you with the support you need tailored to your stage of your business’ lifecycle.
+Wise & Co’s team include accountants for actors, agents, presenters, directors writers, and technicians, with clients working across film, music and in TV production companies.
 We also have a proven track record advising creative businesses in advertising, PR, marketing, digital and design.

 “We have worked with Wise & Co since we started our business back in 2007 and through these last 10 years have found them to always be professional and on hand to offer sound advice.
 As a small start-up business, Stephen Morgan helped us enormously in the early days of the business, introducing us to the unfamiliar world of accounting, and he remains our main contact to this day.
 It is very reassuring for us to know that Steve is just a phone call away and always on hand to give advice on various financial issues.
 The team, and in particular Steve and Maxine who we liaise with most frequently, are always approachable and certainly know their stuff.
 We would recommend them highly.”

 Many people provide services to clients through their own companies and Wise & Co has lots of customers who follow this model.
 However, there are some ‘dos and don’ts’ that you need to take into consideration, so we recommend having a chat with a professional adviser early on.